Durga Puja: History and origins

 Durga is an ancient goddess of Hinduism according to available archeological and textual evidence.
 However, the origins of Durga Puja are unclear and undocumented.
+Fine stone and metal carvings of Mahishasuramardini (Goddess Durga slaying Mahishasura) from the 12th century (Pala-Sena period) show that the iconography of the goddess was well-established and deeply revered at the time.

 The Dadhimati Mata Temple of Rajasthan preserves a Durga-related inscription from chapter 10 of Devi Mahatmya.
 The temple inscription has been dated by modern methods to 608 CE.

-13th-14th century Durga statue from Ambari, Guwahati, Assam.
+13th–14th century Durga statue from Ambari, Guwahati, Assam.